turingschool/mod-0-curriculum/session1/index.md

 <a name="intro"></a>
 ## Intro

-* Instructor intros: David and Tim
+* Instructor intros: David, Ellen and Robert
 * Goals for session (see above)
 * Follow along by clicking the lesson plan in slack